 Are You a Business Owner Looking at Hiring a Web Designer?

-Are you looking at hiring a web designer for your small business?
+Are you looking at hiring a web designer for your business?
 We know that it can be daunting.
 There are several service providers to choose from.
 So many, in fact, that it’s difficult to know who to choose or how to choose.
 Whether we ultimately work with you or not, there are several things to consider when making your selection.

-The average cost to create a small business website can range from $600 to $10,000 based your geographic location, the experience level of the developer you choose to work with, and the features the finished website will need to include.
+The average cost to create a small business website can range from $600 to $10,000 based on your geographic location, the experience level of the developer you choose to work with, and the features the finished website will need to include.
 Also, the cost of domain name purchase and website hosting are additional fees that are billed annually.